Chapter 6:

 Her vision blurred, her senses exploded, and suddenly… she was falling.

-The wind whipped past her ears, strange whispers brushing against her mind.
+The wind whipped past her ears, strange mutters brushing against her mind.
 Colors and shapes collided, blending into visions of places she had never been to and yet felt strangely familiar.

 Then, abruptly, the chaos ended.
 She plunged into water.

 The shock of the even colder water stole her breath, and she sank a little before it seemed to catch her.
-Gentle currents surrounded her, lifting and holding her, glowing faintly, almost as if the lake itself were alive.
-The strange, hypnotic lights swirled around her, wrapping her in warmth and energy.
+Gentle currents surrounded her, lifting and holding her, glowing faintly.
+The strange, hypnotic lights swirled around her, wrapping her in their energy.

-Alishia’s heart raced, still trembling, but beneath the fear was a growing spark—a sense that she had just stepped into something far larger, far stranger, than she could have ever imagined.
+Alishia’s mind raced, beneath the fear was a growing spark—a sense that she had just stepped into something far larger, far stranger, than she could have ever imagined.

-Alishia thrashed in the deep fresh water, trying to rise, but it was as if heavy stones were strapped to her legs.
+She thrashed in the deep fresh water, trying to rise, but it was as if heavy stones were strapped to her legs.
 No matter how hard she kicked, she couldn’t swim.
-The shimmering light she had been heading toward began to fade, sinking into darkness around her.
+The shimmering light she had been heading toward began to fade, sinking into the pitch-black darkness around her.

-Just as she thought she would vanish completely, a hand shot out of the darkness.
+Just as she thought she would be pulled down and never come back, a hand shot out of the darkness.
 Instinctively, she grabbed it.

 Strong arms pulled her upward, cutting through the oppressive weight that had pinned her down.
 She broke the surface with a gasp, coughing and gagging as she drew in air, water streaming from her hair and eyes.